|

 Sperm from two sources can be frozen: from ejaculates or from fluid extracted in the operating room during surgical procedures (vasal, epididymal and testicular sperm specimens).
 The sperm is usually frozen for a period of one year; at that time, future arrangements are discussed.
 It is generally believed that sperm that have been through the freeze-thaw process are no more likely to result in birth defects than freshly ejaculated sperm.

 Typically, the couples in need of these techniques are NOT infertile.
-In fact, in most cases, the couple has had an affected child and is seeking the opportunity to diminish the risk of having another child with significant health compromise and early death.
+In fact, in most cases, there is a family history of the condition and the couple is seeking the opportunity to diminish the risk of having another child with significant health compromise or early death.
+However, through generally available genetic screening, occasionally a couple who is seeking fertility treatment is found to be at risk of passing on an inherited condition, and PGD may become an option for them during the course of their care with us.

-PGD utilizes in vitro fertilization, where multiple eggs are matured and retrieved, the oocytes are inseminated with a single sperm (ICSI), and grown in culture until the 6-8 cell stage.
+PGD utilizes IVF, where multiple eggs are matured and retrieved; the oocytes are inseminated with a single sperm (ICSI) and the resulting embryos are grown in culture until the 6-8 cell stage (day 3 of embryo development).
 At this point, the embryo is biopsied with the removal of 1-2 cells.
 This process does not damage the cells remaining within the fertilized egg.
-The isolated cells are then evaluated for the specific genetic defect anticipated.
+The isolated cells are evaluated for the specific genetic condition anticipated.
+Embryos that are determined to be unaffected are transferred back to the woman's uterus on day 5 of embryo development.

 |